juanzdev/jekyll-now/_posts/2017-02-22-NeuralLanguageModelCaffe.md

 ![train data]({{site.baseurl}}/assets/trainx.jpg)

-Now the first script we have to do, is a script that reads all this csv data files and stores them  in an HDF5 compatible format:
+Now the first script needs to read all these csv data files and store them  in an HDF5 compatible format:

 ```python
 import h5py, os